highlights of operations

 The Karachaganak Field in northwest Kazakhstan is among the world’s largest oil and gas condensate reserves.
 Development of the field is being done in phases.

-Approximately 32,000 net barrels per day of processed liquids were exported and sold at prices available in world markets.
-Most of the exported volumes were transported through the CPC pipeline.
+Approximately 34,000 net barrels per day of processed liquids were exported and sold at prices available in world markets.
+Most of the exported volumes were transported through the Caspian Pipeline.
 A portion was also exported via the Atyrau-Samara (Russia) pipeline.
 Liquids not exported via these pipelines were sold as condensate in local and Russian markets.

-Moving product to market via the CPC pipeline
+Moving product to market via the Caspian Pipeline

 Chevron has a 15 percent interest in the 935-mile (1,505-km) CPC crude oil export pipeline that runs from the Tengiz Field in Kazakhstan to the Black Sea port of Novorossiysk, Russia.
-The pipeline provides a key export route for crude oil produced from TCO and Karachaganak.
-In 2015, an average of 927,000 barrels of crude oil per day passed through the pipeline, composed of 824,000 barrels from Kazakhstan and 103,000 barrels from Russia.
+The pipeline provides a key export route for crude oil produced from the Tengiz and Karachaganak fields.
+In 2016, an average of 959,000 barrels of crude oil per day passed through the pipeline, composed of 883,000 barrels from Kazakhstan and 76,000 barrels from Russia.

-Work continues on the 670,000-barrel-per-day pipeline capacity expansion project.
-The project is being implemented in phases, with capacity increasing progressively until reaching a design capacity of 1.4 million barrels per day through the end of 2016.
-By mid-2015, capacity from Kazakhstan had been increased to 925,000 barrels per day, and the pipeline was handling TCO’s total production.
+Work continues on the pipeline capacity expansion project.
+The project is being implemented in phases, with capacity increasing progressively until reaching a design capacity of 1.4 million barrels per day in mid-2017.
+By the end of 2016, capacity from Kazakhstan had increased to 1.0 million barrels per day.
 The expansion is expected to accommodate a portion of the future growth in TCO production.

 Building on success and diversifying the economy